Here’s an invitation to praise the God of all comfort.

 These are not theoretical issues for me.
 When my father (who recently passed away) came down with a severe case of rheumatoid arthritis in his mid-thirties, I learned what it meant to carry a burden for a suffering loved one.
 I was only about 12 years old but it profoundly shaped my life.
 I learned so much about God’s sustaining grace and His redeeming power to bring good out of pain and suffering.

-I continued to learn about the role of trials in a more personal way when I prepared for pastoral ministry.
+I continued to learn about the role of trials in a more personal way.
 At the beginning of the journey, a pastor reminded me that those whom God uses greatly, He tests greatly.
-I had no idea at the time what this meant but now I understand.
-Further, as a pastor with almost 30 years in ministry, I have walked with many people through all kinds of trials and suffering.
+I had no idea at the time what this meant, but now I understand.

 When faced with difficult and unexplainable trials, I look to the God of all comfort who comforts us in our troubles.
 I’ve learned to trust that suffering has a greater purpose even when I cannot see it.
 I pray with one eye on the back-story of human depravity and another (by faith) on our hope-filled expectation of the glorious end-story for forgiven sinners like me (see: Colossians 3:1-4).